ComputationalPhysiology/docker_workflows/simcardems_demos/README.md

 should see a new folder named `results_simple_demo`.
 Since everything was kept inside our shared folder, this folder is also accessible both inside and outside the container.
 From outside the container you can now browse the result files and visualize them using Paraview or any other tool you prefer.

+Since the folder containing both the scripts and the results is shared between the container and the native system, a natural workflow is to edit the scripts from outside the container (using your favorite editor), then run them from inside the container, and then go back to the native system to visualize the results.

 ## Resources